-When the braces come off and you see your perfect new smile you may think your orthodontic journey is complete.
+When the braces are removed and you see your beautiful new smile you may think your orthodontic journey is complete.
 But if you want to keep that perfect smile, there is still more to do.
-The final phase of orthodontic treatment is retention, where the patient and the orthodontist collaborate to achieve the best possible smile.
+The final phase of orthodontic treatment is retention, where the patient and the orthodontist collaborate to achieve and maintain the best possible smile.
 Retainers are the finishing maneuver.

 After their brackets come off, it’s understandable that patients think they are done.
-Active treatment IS done, but teeth will continue to move.
-Some patients wonder what happens if they don’t wear their retainers, but the better question is how can I take the best care of the investment I’ve made in my smile.
+Active treatment may be done, but teeth will continue to move.
+You may be wondering how long you have to wear a retainer.
+The better question is, “How can I take the best care of the investment I’ve made in my smile?”
 After the doctor removes your braces, teeth will continue to “settle in” for some post-treatment movement that’s beneficial.

 “Braces put teeth in a more functionally ideal and aesthetically pleasing relationship, but that position is not permanent,” Dr. Piper said.
 The mouth is a dynamic machine made of living tissue and bone that are always changing.
 “In fact, I depend on movements after the braces are off to make the bite even better.”

-The “classic” retainer is the Hawley: an acrylic plastic base fitted with stainless steel wires to retain the teeth.
+- The “classic” retainer is the Hawley.
+This is an acrylic plastic base fitted with stainless steel wires to retain the teeth.
 It’s the retainer of choice for a two-phase treatment, worn between the first and second phase (pre-and post-adolescent patients).
 We make them in-house or send them to a lab to be custom made from impressions taken at the deband appointment.

-You may be tempted to gamble and try to see how long you can go without your retainer —but don’t do this.
+You may be tempted to gamble and try to see what happens if you don’t wear your retainer —but don’t do this.
 As corny as it sounds, your retainers are your smile’s best friend.
-Take the long term investment you’ve made seriously and do these things to keep up with your best friend:
+Braces are an investment of your time and money.
+Take the long-term investment you’ve made seriously and do these things to care for your retainer:

-- Keep retainers in a fluorescent retainer case with your name written on it in big letters
+- Keep retainers in a fluorescent retainer case with your name and contact information written on it in big letters.

 - Keep the case in the same location every time.

-- Never put them on your lunch tray or wrap in a napkin.
+- Never put them on your lunch tray or wrap them in a napkin.